Fernando Bermudez

 Fernando Bermudez (born February 13, 1969) is a New York City resident who was exonerated in 2009 after being convicted in 1992 of the second-degree murder of a 16-year-old boy in New York City's Greenwich Village.
 He was sentenced to 23 years to life.
 His conviction was overturned on appeal by a New York County Supreme Court justice who also ordered Bermudez released, and dismissed the charges with prejudice.
-Bermudez serves as a guest speaker for the Innocence Project as well as Represent Justice.